geseib/ebscwdash/README.md

 # EBS IOPs performance Cloudwatch dashboard

+When you provision an EBS volume in AWS it has two main performance contraints depending on how it is provisioned.
+For GP2 volumes the larger the volume the more Throughput (128MB/s 0 250MB/s) and IOPs (3 IOPs per GB in volume size).
+For GP3 and IO2 you configure these dimennsions when you provision the volume. *for more info see see [Table](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html#solid-state-drives))*

+> :warning:  These graphs do not take into account Burst, which is available to those GP2 volumes with less that 3000 IOPs.
+GP2 volumes smaller than 1TB will have some burst IOPs (see [Burst Blog](https://aws.amazon.com/blogs/database/understanding-burst-vs-baseline-performance-with-amazon-rds-and-gp2/)))

+### Install
 This cloudformation template takes the four inputs and creates a dashboard for 1 EBS Volume.
 ![AWS Console](EBSDash_Dashboard.png)